agdenadel/agdenadel.github.io/Paper-a-day.md

 Sugden et al. Localization of adaptive variants in human genomes using averaged one-dependence estimation.
 Nature Communications. [http://doi.org/10.1038/s41467-018-03100-7](http://doi.org/10.1038/s41467-018-03100-7)

+This paper presents a method called SWIF(r) (SWeep Inference Framework (controlling for correlation)).
+SWIF(r) uses AODEs to idenfity selective sweeps.
+In particular, SWIF(r) computes the per-site calibrated probability of a selective sweep.
+Posterior probablities are calibrated empirically and the model is trained using simulations of hard sweeps.
+The authors used SWIF(r) to identify known adaptive mutations in humans as well as to  identify previously unidentified adaptive variants in genomic data from the ‡Khomani San, a hunter-gatherer population in southern Africa.

 ## August 4th, 2019

 Webb et al. Not So Naive Bayes: Aggregating One-Dependence Estimators.
 Machine Learning. [https://doi.org/10.1007/s10994-005-4258-6](https://doi.org/10.1007/s10994-005-4258-6)

+This paper introduces Averaged One-Dependence Estimators (AODEs), a generalization of the naive Bayes method that includes some dependence between features.
+While you could include any level of conditional relationships in your model, this can quickly create a combinatorial search space for model selection.
+Instead, AODEs include a small subset of possible models and average between them rather than attempting to do model selection.
+For any feature, \\(x_i\\) we have

+$$P(y,x) = P(y,x_i) P(x|y,x_i)$$

+and since this is true for all features, we can also average over some collection of \\(m\\) of them

+$$P(y,x) = \frac{\sum_{i=1}^m P(y,x_i) P(x|y,x_i)}{m}.$$

+This is the key insight behind AODEs.
+Instead of assuming independence between features, we instead choose a subset of \\(m\\) of them and estimate conditional distributions over all other features given that one (hence **one-dependence estimators**) and then we average each of these estimators (hence **averaged** one-dependence estimators).

 ## August 3rd, 2019